 The Wind Catcher project is expected to help SWEPCO in achieving its target of 2GW of renewable energy production by 2034, as set in the company’s Integrated Resource Plan.
-Contribution from renewable energy within SWEPCO’s energy resource mix is anticipated to increase from the current 9% to 29%, upon completion of the Wind Catcher project.
+Contribution from renewable energy within SWEPCO’s energy resource mix is anticipated to increase from 9% to 29% upon completion of the Wind Catcher project.

 The project is expected to create approximately 4,000 direct and 4,400 indirect jobs a year during the construction phase and 80 permanent jobs upon start of operations.